hynek/svcs/docs/integrations/starlette.md

 ```

 As you can see, we can inspect the decorated lifespan function to get the registry that got injected and you can overwrite it later.
+Alternatively, {func}`svcs.starlette.get_registry` returns the running application's registry directly, and it also accepts a {class}`starlette.testclient.TestClient`, so your tests don't need access to the application object itself.

 ::: {important}
 You must overwrite *after* the application has been initialized.